fan2/mkdocs/docs/blog/posts/linux/shell/program/15-sh-daemon1.md

 I want to start a background server process; how do I make do shell script not wait until the command completes?

 Use do shell script "command &> file_path &". do shell script will return immediately with no result and your AppleScript script will be running in parallel with your shell script.
-The shell script’s output will go into `file_path`; if you don’t care about the output, use `/dev/null`.
+The shell script's output will go into `file_path`; if you don't care about the output, use `/dev/null`.
 There is no direct support for getting or manipulating the background process from AppleScript, but see the next question.

 ```AppleScript
 do shell script "/bin/blah &> /dev/null &"